 It wasn’t great coffee but who knew the difference.
 If you are reading this, you know the difference.
-You know the four elements of a great cup of coffee, beans, water, brewing temperature and dwell time.
+You know the five elements of a great cup of coffee, beans, water, brewing temperature and extraction time.
 But do you know whether or not your coffee maker is brewing at the right temperature?

 If the water temperature is too high, then over extraction occurs and the coffee tastes bitter.
 Hula Daddy Kona Coffee brewed at the right temperature tastes sweet and flavorful, doesn’t burn your throat and doesn’t give you “coffee mouth.”

-However, one problem with the Consumer Reports test is that all of these coffeemakers were brand new.
-We have tested a number of used coffeemakers and found that after a few months that the brewing temperature drops drastically.
-One popular used coffeemaker we tested was brewing coffee at 156F.
-If you use a drip coffee maker, take a meat thermometer and place it under the water discharge head on your coffeemaker.
+If you use a drip coffee maker, you should periodically take a meat thermometer and place it under the water discharge head on your coffeemaker.
 It should read close to 200F.
 If you can’t get to the head, check the temperature of the coffee coming out of the filter.
-It should be about 160F.
+It should be about 180F.
 If your temperature is below or above the recommended temperature you need a new coffeemaker.

 If you are looking for a new coffee maker, the coffeemakers certified by the Specialty Coffee Association to brew coffee at 200 F are: